-The assistant vice president oversees the Center for Civic Engagement, Office of Student Transition and Success, Student Affairs Assessment and Solutions for Engagement, and the Fleishman Center for Career and Professional Development.
-The assistant vice president is also responsible for collaborative programs with academic affairs such as the Binghamton Advantage Program, as well as for developing and promoting student success initiatives supporting high-impact learning.
+The assistant vice president oversees the Center for Civic Engagement, Office of Student Transition and Success,, and the Fleishman Center for Career and Professional Development.
+The assistant vice president is also responsible for collaborative programs with academic affairs such as the Binghamton Advantage Program and for developing and promoting student success initiatives supporting high-impact learning.

-Assistant Vice President for Residential Experiences
+Assistant Vice President for Residential Experiences and Auxiliaries

-The assistant vice president oversees the areas of residential life and housing, including the overall supervision and management of 23 residence halls and two apartment complexes, which house 7,400 residents and are staffed by approximately 295 professional, civil service and paraprofessional employees.
+The assistant vice president oversees the areas of auxiliary services and residential life and housing, including the overall supervision and management of 23 residence halls and two apartment complexes, which house 7,400 residents and are staffed by approximately 295 professional, civil service and paraprofessional employees.

-Assistant Vice President for Student Affairs Administration and Auxiliaries
+Senior Executive Director for Student Affairs Administration

-The assistant vice president is responsible for many administrative functions of the Division of Student Affairs, including fiscal planning, technology, space management, personnel management and employee relations, Transportation and Parking Services, Student Affairs Recruitment Initiatives, and Auxiliary Services.
+The senior executive director is responsible for many administrative functions of the Division of Student Affairs, including fiscal planning, technology, space management, personnel management and employee relations, communications, and Transportation and Parking Services.